List of Iron Fist characters

 Iron Fist is an American streaming television series created for Netflix by Scott Buck, based on the Marvel Comics character of the same name.
-It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise, and is the fourth in a series of shows that will lead up to a Defenders crossover miniseries.
+It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise, and is the fourth in a series of shows that lead up to a Defenders crossover miniseries.

 The series stars Finn Jones as Danny Rand / Iron Fist, with Jessica Henwick, Tom Pelphrey, Jessica Stroup, and Sacha Dhawan also starring.
 They are joined by Ramón Rodríguez, Rosario Dawson and David Wenham in the first season, with Simone Missick and Alice Eve starring in the second.
-In addition to original characters, several other characters based on various Marvel properties also appear throughout the series.
+In addition to original characters, several characters based on various Marvel properties also appear throughout the series.